-It is proposed that the LDP will identify the key important spaces within settlements that will be protected from the development as identified within the Proposed Plan on the settlement maps.
-The spaces identified are considered to be of greatest value to the community.
+It is proposed that the LDP will identify the key important spaces within settlements that will be protected from the development as identified in Appendix A5.
+The spaces identified will be those that are considered to be of greatest value to the community.